-The re-occupancy review process is initiated by the building owner, tenant or their representative by completing a Commercial Re-Occupancy Application for Permit and providing a plan of the space and submitting the $150.00 processing fee to the City of Wheaton for our review.
+The re-occupancy review process is initiated by the building owner, tenant or their representative by completing and submitting the following documents: a Commercial Re-Occupancy Application for Permit, providing a plan of the space, Emergency Notification Form, and submitting the $150.00 processing fee to the Wheaton Building Department for our review.

-- Conditionally Approved - Based on the information provided, reviews and inspections performed the building and/or space will be in compliance with codes after all conditions/corrections listed on the Review and Summary Form are made, a new C.O. wouldn’t be issued.
-If applicable, a building permit is required when you change the use.
+- Conditionally Approved - The category means that the building and/or space WILL be in compliance with the codes after all conditions/corrections noted on the Review and Summary Form are completed.

 The summary sheet will also inform you of any additional permits or licenses that may be required from other City departments and/or governmental agencies, for example; the sale of food will require both a city license as well as approval by the DuPage County Health Department.
 It is at this time that we will also inform you of programs or grants that may be of assistance to you.

-The Emergency Notification Form that is included in this packet will be required to be completed and submitted with the permit.
+The Emergency Notification Form that is included in this packet will be required to be completed and made available when our staff performs the final inspection.
 This information will be forwarded to the Police Department in the event that an emergency should occur on your premises and they need to either enter the building or notify you of the occurrence.

 For new exterior signs see our Signs Guideline.

 Sewer Permit - The sanitary sewer system in Wheaton drains to and is serviced by the Wheaton Sanitary District or DuPage County, see attached map to determine which agency you will need to contact to obtain a sewer permit from them.
 Each agency has its own submittal requirements available on their web page, once approved please provide a copy of permit, or copy of email if "no permit required" from Wheaton Sanitary District, to the Wheaton Building Department.